CeeThinwa/BTS-Continuous-Learning/book/6/database_setup.md

 ![error in elasticsearch 7](../_static/images/elasticsearch-setup-in-linux-17.png)

-:::{admonition} Lessons Learnt after the 3rd attempt that changed **Attempt 2** from failure to success
+:::{admonition} Lessons learnt after the 4th attempt that changed **Attempt 2** from failure to success
 :class: tip
 Key Articles: